Skip to main content

 Frequently Asked Questions

-Get answers to your frequently asked questions about student affairs and on-campus activities at Saint Louis University — Madrid.
+Get answers to your frequently asked questions about student life and on-campus activities at SLU-Madrid.

-What if I forget to take my passport on a trip?
+What if I forget or lose my passport?

-United States citizens should note that a U.S. driver's license is not an appropriate form of ID for air travel outside the United States.
+United States citizens should note that a U.S. driver's license is not an appropriate form of ID for air travel outside the U.S.

 What do I do if my wallet is stolen?